-- 2.70.
-There may be some exceptional circumstances where the VBC should be applied and would, in line with the intention of the policy provide an incentive for development on previously developed sites containing vacant buildings that would not otherwise come forward for development.
-In taking a decision on whether VBC should be applied, the following criteria will be used, as well as site specific factors: - The building is not in use at the time the application is submitted; - The building is not covered by an extant or recently expired permission for the same or substantially the same development; - The site is not protected for alternative land use; - The building has not been made vacant for the sole purpose of redevelopment; and - The building has not be abandoned - 2.71.
-To demonstrate that a building has not been made vacant for the sole purpose of redevelopment, an applicant will be required to demonstrate that the relevant buildings (i.e. those for which they are claiming the credit) have been vacant for a continuous period of at least five years before the application was submitted and will also be required to provide evidence that the site has been actively marketed for at least two of those five years at realistic prices. - 2.72.
-Where it is considered that the VBC should be applied, the methodology to calculate the credit is set out in Appendix 1 Vacant Building Credit - 2.73.
+- 2.74.
+To demonstrate that a building has not been made vacant for the sole purpose of redevelopment, an applicant will be required to demonstrate that the relevant buildings (i.e. those for which they are claiming the credit) have been vacant for a continuous period of at least five years before the application was submitted and will also be required to provide evidence that the site has been actively marketed for at least two of those five years at realistic prices. - 2.75.
+Where it is considered that the VBC should be applied, the methodology to calculate the credit is set out in Appendix 1 Vacant Building Credit - 2.76.
 The written ministerial statement in November 2014 emphasised that the VBC is intended to be consistent with exemptions from the Community Infrastructure Levy (CIL).
-When the CIL is adopted at Mid Sussex, the District Council will have regard to the CIL definition of an in use building when determining whether a building is vacant for the purposes of the VBC. - 2.74.
+When CIL is adopted at Mid Sussex, the District Council will have regard to the CIL definition of an in use building when determining whether a building is vacant for the purposes of the VBC. - 2.77.
 This approach will ensure that development cannot benefit from CIL relief on the basis that a building is in use, whilst simultaneously benefiting from VBC on the basis that the building is vacant.
-The CIL Regulations define an in use building as one which has been in continuous use for any six month period within the preceding three years. - 2.75.
+The CIL Regulations define an in use building as one which has been in continuous use for any six month period within the preceding three years. - 2.78.
 The District Council encourages applicants to seek pre-application advice to identify whether or not the credit will apply and if so, the likely extent of the affordable housing contribution.
 All schemes where the applicant argues that the VBC should be applied will be required to submit viability information for consideration prior to validation, which will be published as part of the application.
-The District Council's approach to financial viability and viability review mechanisms is outlined in Section 4 of this document and set out in detail in the Development Viability Supplementary Planning Document
+The District Council's approach to financial viability and viability review mechanisms is outlined in Section 4 of this document and set out in detail in the Development Viability SPD.